kauri-io/Content/OpenZeppelin 101/Token Standards.md

 OpenZeppelin also provides contracts for creating and interacting with an ERC721 token.

--   IERC721: interfaces for the token.
+-   IERC721: Interfaces for the token.

 -   ERC721: Basic implementation of the token.